Weather

 in your thoughts for weeks.

-After your return from the cabin, your truth was solidified like
+After your return from the cabin, your truth was

 a desert rock.
 I kept repeating, are you sure?